|

 a spacecraft to another planet from where it sends back photographs and

-everything, but compared to Gods wisdom we really dont know much
+scientific data, but compared to Gods wisdom we really dont

 Given the fact that God is always

-pouring down His graces upon us and never ceases to desire our contrition
+pouring down His graces upon us and never ceases to draw us to Him, what,

 disobediencewe essentially separate